braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**Section 2.4 Scope**]

+Once a cycle longer than 3 emerges, we observe that the substrate must possess a mechanism to dismantle it without scattering fragments or inflating complexity further.
+We need a restorative force in our topology that acts much like surface tension in a fluid, pulling extended shapes back into compact forms.
+If we allowed long loops to persist, the graph would develop "wormholes" connecting distant regions, destroying the locality that is essential for a physical vacuum.
+The reduction process for cycles beyond the quantum length acts as this force, ensuring that any complex topology is unstable and transient.

-Once a cycle longer than three emerges, the substrate dismantles it without scattering fragments or inflating complexity further.
-The reduction process for cycles beyond the quantum length channels compliant 2-paths into chords which triangulate the loop into overlapping 3-cycles, after which targeted deletions drop the potential measure while sparing the primitives.
-The theorem guarantees termination at length three, converting potential topological sprawl into an enforced simplicial foundation.
+The mechanism we identify utilizes chords to triangulate the loop into overlapping 3-cycles, effectively breaking a large polygon into a set of constituent triangles.
+Following this triangulation, targeted deletions drop the potential measure while sparing the primitives, ensuring that the graph simplifies itself energetically.
+The theorem we approach acts as a guarantee of termination at length 3, converting potential topological sprawl into an enforced simplicial foundation.
+It assures us that no matter how complex the graph becomes during an update, it will always settle back down into a fundamental state composed of our geometric quanta.

-Chordless maximal cycles and concurrent updates that merge without conflict apply.
-The reasoning unfolds from confluence to ensure overlapping operations align, through chordlessness to confirm eligibility, to deletion's quantified drop, parallel steps' net descent, and induction over additions and removals.
-Physically, this theorem embodies the axiom's dynamical force: it reveals how local closures propel a global simplification, mirroring the discreteness observed in spatial structures by digesting irregularities into atomic tiles.
+Chordless maximal cycles and concurrent updates that merge without conflict apply here as specific conditions for this restoration.
+The reasoning unfolds from confluence to ensure overlapping operations align, through chordlessness to confirm eligibility, to deletion's quantified drop.
+We follow parallel steps' net descent and verify the induction over additions and removals to prove that this process is robust.
+Physically, this theorem embodies the axiom's dynamical force; it reveals how local closures propel a global simplification, mirroring the discreteness observed in spatial structures by digesting irregularities into atomic tiles.
 :::

 ### 2.4.1 Theorem: General Cycle Decomposition {#2.4.1}